State Department to Scrap Afghanistan-Pakistan Envoy

 The SRAP post was first created in the early days of former President Barack Obama’s administration in 2009 to treat Afghanistan and Pakistan as a single issue: The porous border provided refuge for terrorists and sally points for insurgents battling U.S. and allied troops in Afghanistan.

+Dobbins said dissolving the SRAP could be counterbalanced if they appoint strong diplomats in other posts to carry on more weight.
+“A lot depends on who they make the new assistant secretary,” he said.

-The move comes as Secretary of State Rex Tillerson aims to reform the State Department and as the administration pushes for about a one-third cut to America’s diplomacy and foreign aid budget.
+The move comes as Tillerson aims to reform the State Department and as the administration pushes for about a one-third cut to America’s diplomacy and foreign aid budget.

 Photo credit: PAUL J. RICHARDS/AFP/Getty Images

-Note: This article was updated Friday, June 23, at 4:36 p.m. to include comments from former senior U.S. officials.